 Certified Tobacco Treatment Specialists staffed by the LA-TCI at partner health systems provide the following treatments:

 - Self-help material;

 - Cessation medication;

-- Referral to the Louisiana quit-line for support counseling;
+- Referral to the Louisiana quit-line for telephone support counseling; and

 - Referral to the Smoking Cessation Trust (SCT) program, which provides free cessation services for any Louisiana resident who began smoking before September 1, 1988.